-Jean François Bruel, Executive Chef
+Jean-François Bruel, Executive Chef

-Raised on a farm In a small village outside of Lyon, trained under French Master Chefs including Georges Blanc, Paul Haeberlin and Michel Guérard, named Chef at a noteworthy Manhattan restaurant at age 28 – the journey is that of Jean François Bruel, named Executive Chef at DANIEL in 2003.
-Like his mentor.
-Daniel Boulud, Jean François has a talent for combining the best of French and American cooking – fusing traditional techniques learned in France with fine international and American ingredients and the open-minded approach and spectrum of tastes New York City inspires.
+Raised on a farm in a small village outside of Lyon, trained under French Master Chefs including Georges Blanc, Paul Haeberlin and Michel Guérard, named Chef at a noteworthy Manhattan restaurant at age 28 – the journey is that of Jean-François Bruel, named Executive Chef at DANIEL in 2003.
+Like his mentor, Daniel Boulud, Jean-François has a talent for combining the best of French and American cooking – fusing traditional techniques learned in France with fine international and American ingredients and the open-minded approach and spectrum of tastes New York City inspires.

-This pedigree places the Jean François Bruel firmly at the helm of the kitchen of DANIEL, where he leads a team of over 30 cooks and sources the finest ingredients from around the world at a restaurant that has earned four stars from The New York Times, two stars in the Michelin Guide, named #8 on Restaurant Magazine’s list of the “World’s 50 Best Restaurants” and recognized with a prestigious James Beard Award for ‘Outstanding Restaurant’.
+This pedigree places the Jean-François Bruel firmly at the helm of the kitchen of DANIEL, where he leads a team of over 30 cooks and sources the finest ingredients from around the world at a restaurant that has earned three stars from The New York Times, two stars in the Michelin Guide, named #8 on Restaurant Magazine’s list of the “World’s 50 Best Restaurants” and recognized with a prestigious James Beard Award for ‘Outstanding Restaurant’.
 Each year the latter goes to only one restaurant in the United States that serves as a national standard bearer for consistent quality and excellence in food, atmosphere and service.